DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 There can be manual or elastic scaling.

-Possible future trend toward distributed datasystems but for the time being common wisdom is to scale up until you have to scale out.
+Possible future trend toward distributed data-systems but for the time being common wisdom is to scale up until you have to scale out.
 Keep your data in one system until you should split it up due to scale.

 There is no *magic scaling sauce* one size fits all scalable architecture.
 The architecture for scaling is usually specific for the application.

-"An achitecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare".
+"An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare".

 Early stage start up, it is more important to be able to iterate quickly on product features than it is to scale to some hypothetical future load.
 (Note: Point taken, no point scaling until you can reliably have enough growth that you will have to scale.
 Step 1 get growth, step to scale.)

 ### Maintainability

-* Operabity: Make it easy for operations team to keep the system running smoothly.
+* Operability: Make it easy for operations team to keep the system running smoothly.
-* Simplicty: Make it easy for new engineers to understand the system by removing complexity (this does not mean simple interfaces)
+* Simplicity: Make it easy for new engineers to understand the system by removing complexity (this does not mean simple interfaces)
 * Evolvability/Extensibility/Modifiability/Plasticity: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases.

 #### Operability: Making Life Easier for Operations